 Keep in mind that it is not necessary to include everything from your papers.
 Think of the poster as the movie trailer to your country.
 It should only include significant tidbits as a way to bait and hook your viewers and compel them to conduct their own research about your selected country (starting with the references that you included in your poster) and thereby opening their mind to African Humanities.

-After you have decided on the program that you will use, review the assignment description on the Final Project webpage to be sure that you include all of the expected elements.
+After you have decided on the program that you will use, review the assignment description for the research paper to be sure that you include all of the expected elements.
 Use the checklist below to ensure that you do not forget anything.
 Every semester at least one student forgets to include their name – one of the most important elements.
 It is also important to include the date.
-By now you should know that cultures are dynamic and always changing – yet your poster will remain the same.
+By now you should know that African cultures are dynamic and always changing – yet your poster will remain the same.
 By including the date, you are referencing your information to a particular time and will enable your poster to remain useful for many years to come.

 Final Poster checklist:

 - Details: Date, Name, SF Logo, HUM2420, etc.

 - Introduction: This section includes your thesis statement and introduces what is in the poster.
 (Should be at the top or top left.)

 - Socio-Historical Context: This section covers history and can be in text or timeline form.
 (Should come after the Introduction)

 - Three topical sections: These are the points addressed in the thesis and introduction section.
 They must have at least one graphic.

 - Conclusion: This section wraps up the poster,

 - Graphics: Every poster must have a map showing location of country and images of people (humanities).
 Other useful images can include charts and graphs (ie to show demographics), and other relevant images (album covers, archaeological sites, etc.) ALL images must be cited.